-Learn.
+Bob: Learn.
 Learn to read, walk, talk, smile and even fight.
 Learn to do everything.
-Nikita:

-is a 1990 French film by Luc Besson
+Nikita (US title: La Femme Nikita) is a 1990 French action thriller film written and directed by Luc Besson.

-Nikita (Anne Parillaud) is a young junkie who (along with her friends) holds up a pharmacy and ends up killing a police officer.
-She's arrested and sentenced to life in prison without parole, but is then given a choice of a new secret life.
-A life working for a shadowy government agency.
-She will be taught how to kill, how to be a lady, how to be a spy, all in the service of her country.
+Nikita (Anne Parillaud) is a young Parisian junkie, who along with her friends holds up a pharmacy and ends up killing a police officer.
+She is arrested, tried, and sentenced to life in prison, where she's drugged and then wakes up to be told that she has been declared Legally Dead from "suicide" and now has two options: let them kill her off for real, or accept recruitment into a new life working for a shadowy government agency.
+Where she will be taught how to be a lady, how to be a spy, and how to be an assassin—all in the service of her country.

 Nikita provides examples of the following tropes:

 - Action Girl: Deconstructed.
 She is nowhere near as badass as she became in adaptations.

 - Adaptational Villainy: In Point of No Return, this applies to both the Division higher-ups, and Victor the cleaner.
 In the original film, the Division's decision to send the Ax-Crazy Victor to "clean things up" was highly questionable, and Victor immediately began making an even bigger mess of things, but despite his stupid and bloodthirsty actions, he did end up escaping with Nikita and died ensuring that she made it out alive.
 In the remake, some of Victor's ruthless actions become even more reprehensible (for instance, he originally killed his own teammate for shooting at him first, while in the remake he just murders her in cold blood), and he's under direct orders to murder Maggie after she finishes the job, leading to them violently clashing in the climax.